 The technical value proposition that we just identified creates other functional improvements like saving time and hassle from having to put on and take off contacts on a daily basis.

 Those technical improvements are pretty important, but as with the products that you try to sell, there is a cost with this purchase.
 The cost for LASIK is in the four figure price range.

 Notice here that if you only stop with selling the technical improvements, it might not be enough to justify the price tag.
 This is a great example of why you need to take your benefits to the next level and include business benefits to build a stronger business case and ROI.

 And for LASIK, there are all sorts of financial improvements.
 If you currently wear contact lenses, there is a hard-dollar cost every month for lenses and contact solutions.
 This hard-dollar cost goes completely away with LASIK.
 Yes, there a cost with LASIK but this hard dollar savings helps to pay for that investment and then deliver a positive return after the breakeven point.

-It is all of the hard-dollar monthly cost savings that is the business value offered by this service.
+The hard-dollar monthly cost savings are an example of the business value offered by this service.

 Level 3 – Personal Value

-For LASIK, the personal value benefits offered is that happy it makes someone feel.
+For LASIK, there are personal value benefits offered in how happy it makes the customer feel.
 After this surgery, you never have to worry about putting on glasses or contacts.
-Think about how much happier and more comfortable this will make you…everyday…. for the rest of your life.
+Think about how much happier and more comfortable this will make you feel…everyday…. for the rest of your life.